majamitbhati/AstroShop/src/content/shops/shop-for-sale-trehan-iris-noida-280sqft-sfs01.md

 ---

-> _This is one of the best atrium facing retail shop on the second floor.
-This average sized retail shop is right beside the lobby facing the atrium offering great visibility.
-This shop is best suited to investor who are looking for an average sized atrium facing shop._
+> _This is one of the best affordable atrium facing corner retail shop on the second floor.
+This small sized retail shop is right beside the escalator facing the atrium at the corner of the walkway offering great visibility.
+This shop is best suited to investor who are looking for a small sized atrium facing corner shop._

 ## Overview of this Shop
 * **Floor:** This Retial shop is on the Second floor of the Mall.
 * **Category:** Second floor of Trehan IRIS Broadway is dedicated for Womens and Kids Brands only.
-* **Layout:** This shop is in the next to the elevators facing the atrium of the mall
+* **Layout:** This shop is in the next to the escalators at the corner of the walkway facing the atrium of the mall
-* **Facing:** Atrium facing shop of the mall at the second floor.
+* **Facing:** This in an Atrium facing corner shop of the mall at the second floor.
-* **Size:** This is a 314 sq-ft carpet area shop.
+* **Size:** This is a 280 sq-ft carpet area shop.
 * **Resale Unit:** The best atrium facing, big size retail shop available at affordable price without any brokerage.

 ### Additional Perks
-* Trehan has long list of Womens and Kids wear brand that they can rent this shop upon its grand opening.
+* No brokerage and PLC charges.
-* Free gift worth 2,000 on visit and a gold coin on every purchase of the shop.
+* Available at discounted price.
-* An additional discount of 90,000/- for first 10 visitors to the shop.
+* Additional and gifts and gold coins for visit and purchase of property respectively.

 ### Benefits of Investing in this Retail Shop:
-* Investing a well-established mall reduces the risk associated with new developments.
+* Adding retail real estate to your portfolio helps diversify investment risk.
-* Mall in highly visible area and accessibility, makes it an attractive investment for tenants.
+* Proximity to residential and business hubs will improve footfall to this shop.
-* Owning a retail space in a mall can connect you with other investors and business owners.
+* lease escalation clause increases rent over time.

 ### Benefits of Investing in Trehan IRIS Broadway Greno West:
 * **0.75 Acres Atrium** A large atrium as of 0.75 acres offers occupance for heavy crowd and visibility for all the shops in the mall.